 Best Time To Visit Phong Nha

-From mid-September to mid-November, Phong Nha receives rains like the other regions in northern Vietnam, and unlike other popular destinations in Vietnam, the weather in Phong Nha is the main thing that can decide the fate of your trip.
+From mid-September to mid-November, the region receives rains like the other regions in northern Vietnam, and unlike other popular destinations in Vietnam, the weather in Phong Nha is the main thing that can decide the fate of your trip.

 What to Wear in Phong Nha?

 If you are there during the wet season, ensure you have an extra pair of socks, ponchos, umbrellas, cover for your bags and raincoats.
-You can buy some of these in Phong Nha itself, but they are obviously expensive.
+You can buy some of this downtown, but they are obviously expensive.

-And for dark caves, don’t forget to carry an extra pair if you need.
-The same goes for cave expeditions tours that lasts between 2 to 4 days.
+And for dark caves, don’t forget to carry an extra pair if you need them.
+The same goes for cave expeditions tours that last between 2 to 4 days.
 Although camping stuff would be taken care of, check the list with the tour groups to see what they offer.

 Phong Nha Budget – How Much Would it Cost in Phong Nha?

 About the tours, the expenses will depend on how many caves you wish to visit and what do you think are the worthy ones.
 There might not be a lot of cheap things to do in Phong Nha, but the limited options shouldn’t stop you from going there!
 Check below to finalise your trip.